thetanvi18/My-Portfolio/README.md

 # My-Portfolio
 # Description
 This repository contains the source code for Tanvi Dedhia's personal portfolio website.
-The website showcases Tanvi's background, skills, projects, and contact information.

 # Features
 - Sections for home, about, projects, skills, and contact.